 - A new component named V-board and a piece of coconut fiber are built in the air-vented lid...

-- A set of ant-trap is included to prevent ants invading to the worm bin, base and liquid...
+- A set of "shoes" is included to prevent other invading to the bin, base and liquid tray...

-- The Starter kit and Manual are included.
+- A starter kit and User's Manual are included

 Once a worm bin is established, the worms can eat their own body weight each day, which is pretty incredible.
 Although, most worm farmers find that half a pound of worms eats a pound of food per day.